astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Optional**,
    *type: str*,
    *default: 'circle'*,
-   Shape of the AO-corrected area
+   Shape of the AO-corrected area. what are the other options?

 [RTC]
 ^^^^^